 Key Takeaways

-Deadly force is rarely legal when defending property unless a threat to life is present.
+- Deadly force is rarely legal when defending property unless there is a clear threat to life.

-Use passive deterrents and call law enforcement first.
+Use passive deterrents first and contact law enforcement whenever possible.

-Non-lethal force is usually permitted to deter theft or trespass.
+- Non-lethal force is generally allowed to deter theft or trespassing.

-Document everything—your actions may be scrutinized after the event.
+- Document everything—your actions may be reviewed afterward.

 What Is Defending Property During Civil Unrest?

-Defending property during civil unrest refers to the legal and physical actions taken by individuals or businesses to prevent or stop unlawful entry, theft, or destruction of property during widespread disorder.
-Civil unrest scenarios may include:
+Defending property during civil unrest refers to lawful actions taken to prevent or stop trespass, theft, or destruction during widespread disorder.

 Understanding Use-of-Force Laws in Property Defense